 Full measurements and instructions can be found on the printable recipe card at the bottom of the page.
 Please take a look at the steps and video before attempting this recipe!

-Preheat the Air Fryer at 160°C (320°F) while you prepare the batter.
-Mist an 8 inch deep cake pan with cake release and line the bottom with baking paper.
+STEP 1: Preheat the Air Fryer at 160°C (320°F) while you prepare the batter.
+Mist an 8 inch deep cake pan with cake release and line the bottom with parchment paper.
 (Please check the recipe card notes if using a smaller cake pan).

-Check for doneness – insert a skewer or toothpick in the centre of the cake.
+STEP 5: Check whether the cake is baked through – insert a skewer or toothpick in the middle of the cake.
 If it comes out clean, the cake is done.
 If the skewer comes out wet or with moist crumbs continue to cook for a further 5 minutes.

-Take the cake out of the air fryer using oven mitts.
-Cool for 5 minutes in the pan then invert onto a cooling rack.
+STEP 6: Take the cake out of the air fryer using oven mitts.
+Cool for 5 minutes in the pan then invert onto a cooling wire rack.
+Slice the cake in half using a cake if you wish to add buttercream frosting to make a layer cake.

-My air fryer comes with a baking option which is set to 150°C (300°F) for 30 minutes.
+My air fryer comes with a bake setting which is set to 150°C (300°F) for 30 minutes.
 I think that would be sufficient for a smaller cake but for this recipe you will need to cook for longer.

 Please note